You can read the our policy below or download or download the document by clicking the link below:

 - Solutions are suggested to help resolve conflict and to gain control of feelings, such as, ‘when you have calmed down/stopped crying you can ask for a turn offering a sand timer, saying when the timer has finished it will be your turn’.
 Support through modelling is encouraged when the timer is finished, saying ‘can I have a turn now please’.

 - Sometimes it may be appropriate to take a child by the hand and move the child either out of harm’s way or away from an area of conflict.
-Due to the nature of some of the children’s difficulties, it is occasionally necessary to lift or carry a child.
+When supporting children with self-regulation, it is occasionally necessary to lift or carry a child.
 This will always be in the child’s best interest or for the protection of other children and never as a form of punishment.

 We reinforce desired behaviour by: